Brazil nut: Toxicity

 Brazil nuts are susceptible to contamination by aflatoxins, produced by fungi, once they fall to the ground.
 Aflatoxins can cause liver damage, including possible cancer, if consumed.
 Aflatoxin levels have been found in Brazil nuts during inspections that were far higher than the limits set by the EU.
 However, mechanical sorting and drying was found to eliminate 98% of aflatoxins; a 2003 EU ban on importation was rescinded after new tolerance levels were set.

-The nuts may contain traces of radium, a radioactive element, with a kilogram of nuts containing an activity between 1 and 7 nCi.
-This level of radium is small, although higher than in other common foods.
-According to Oak Ridge Associated Universities, elevated levels of radium in the soil does not directly cause the concentration of radium, but "the very extensive root system of the tree" can concentrate naturally occurring radioactive material, when present in the soil.
+The nuts may contain traces of radium, a radioactive element, with a kilogram of nuts containing an activity between 1 and 7 nCi; although a small dose of radium, this exposure is higher than in common foods.
+According to Oak Ridge Associated Universities, elevated levels of radium in the soil do not directly cause the concentration of radium, but "the very extensive root system of the tree" can concentrate naturally occurring radioactive material, when present in the soil.
 Radium can be concentrated in nuts only if it is present in the soil.

 Brazil nuts also contain barium, a metal with a chemical behavior quite similar to radium.
 While barium can have toxic side effects when ingested (weakness, vomiting, diarrhea, etc.) the amount present in Brazil nuts is too small to have noticeable health effects.

-European Union import regulation

-In 2003, the European Union imposed strict regulations on the import of Brazilian-harvested Brazil nuts in their shells, as the shells are considered to contain unsafe levels of aflatoxins, a potential cause of liver cancer.